okfn/handbook/text/recipes/cleaning-data-with-spreadsheets.rst

 Finishing touches
 -----------------

 * Columns A and C of the GRAIN data both record names of states.
-To check for errors here we copied the data from both columns into a single column, and created a pivot table that showed the list of unique values recored in both columns.
+To check for errors here we copied the data from both columns into a single column, and created a pivot table that showed the list of unique values recorded in both columns.
 The only errors were a mis-spelling of Germany (“Gemany”) and the use of “West Africa”, which is a region not a state.
 We corrected both, including a note in the “Summary” cell if further clarity was needed.
-* To complete this applied the cleaning process outlined here in Problem 5 above to Column D of the original GRAIN dataset, which records data about the sector.
+* To complete this, apply the cleaning process outlined in Problem 5 above to Column D of the original GRAIN dataset, which records data about the sector.
 But for some issues with lower and upper case it does not share the same problem as the data about Production in column F. There are not obviously overlapping categories.
 To be certain, we ran CLEAN and TRIM again, and converted everything to sentence case (the formula is =PROPER(CLEAN(TRIM(cell reference))).
 * In Column H (Status of Deal), we altered three entries that had additional text not in the categories Done, In Process, Proposed, Suspended, MOU signed.
-The information carried by this text was already contined in the Summary (column I)
+The information carried by this text was already continued in the Summary (column I).